GoogleDistributedCloud/GDCBareMetal/README.md

 - https://cloud.google.com/gov/federal-defense-and-intel
 -
 GDC is Google's version of private or hybrid cloud within your own data center.
 There are 3 main versions of GDC - where GDC Connected and GDC air-gapped are Google provided hardware and software.
-We will concentrate on [GDC software only - for bare metal](https://docs.cloud.google.com/kubernetes-engine/distributed-cloud/bare-metal/docs/concepts/about-bare-metal).
+We will concentrate on [GDC software only - for bare metal](https://docs.cloud.google.com/kubernetes-engine/distributed-cloud/bare-metal/docs/concepts/about-bare-metal) formerly branded as "Anthos clusters on-prem or bare metal".

 [GDCC](https://docs.cloud.google.com/distributed-cloud/edge/latest/docs/overview) - Google Distributed Cloud connected (edge)